Mount Herbert (electorate)

-Mount Herbert was a former parliamentary electorate in the Canterbury region of New Zealand, from 1866 to 1870.
+Mount Herbert was a parliamentary electorate in the Canterbury Region of New Zealand, from 1866 to 1870.

 Population centres

-In the 1865 electoral redistribution, the House of Representatives focussed its review of electorates to South Island electorates only, as the Central Otago Gold Rush had caused significant population growth, and a redistribution of the existing population.
+In the 1865 electoral redistribution, the House of Representatives focussed its review of electorates to South Island electorates only, as the Otago gold rush had caused significant population growth, and a redistribution of the existing population.
 Fifteen additional South Island electorates were created, including Mount Herbert, and the number of Members of Parliament was increased by 13 to 70.
-The electorate is named after the highest peak on Banks Peninsula.
+The electorate is named after the highest peak (Mount Herbert / Te Ahu Pātiki) on Banks Peninsula.